Azure/azure-powershell/src/RecoveryServices/RecoveryServices.Backup.Autorest/examples/Edit-AzRecoveryServicesBackupRetentionPolicyClientObject.md

 The first command fetches the schedule run days for assigning values to days of week.
 The second command edits the full backup week based yearly retention policy when schedule run frequency is weekly.
 The 3-5 command is to display the modified policy.

-### Example 10: Edit the full backup week based yearly retention when schedule run frequency is daily
+### Example 22: Edit the full backup week based yearly retention when schedule run frequency is daily for SAPHANA
 ```powershell
 Edit-AzRecoveryServicesBackupRetentionPolicyClientObject -Policy $pol1 -DatasourceType SAPHANA -ModifyFullBackup -EnableYearlyRetention $true -YearlyRetentionScheduleType Weekly -YearlyRetentionDurationInYears 47 -YearlyRetentionMonthsOfTheYear May,June -YearlyRetentionDaysOfTheWeek Monday -YearlyRetentionWeeksOfTheMonth Last,First
 $pol1.SubProtectionPolicy[0].RetentionPolicy.YearlySchedule | fl